nabbi/a10-backup-scripts/README.md

 # config

-Two files need to be reviewed
+Two files need to be touched
-- ./inc/config.tcl needs to be defined with device creds
+- ./inc/config.tcl needs to be defined with device creds from config.example.tcl
 - ./run-a10-config-backups.sh needs the hostname list of a10 appliances to backup